Brachioplasty in Daytona Beach, FL

 How Long Does It Take To Perform A Brachioplasty?

 The time needed for this procedure is highly individualized but is usually about two to three hours.

 What To Expect After A Brachioplasty?

 Once your brachioplasty surgery is completed, you will generally experience some minor pain and swelling.
 Following your arm lift, your arms will be wrapped in a sterile surgical dressing and compression garments, which should be worn for several weeks.
-Many patients are able to return to work about a week after their arm lift, but your individual recovery period will depend upon the extent of your procedure.
-Dr. Zamora will give you instructions on how to care for your arms at home as they heal.
+Many patients are able to return to work about 7 to 10 days after their arm lift, but your individual recovery period will depend upon the extent of your procedure.
+You can expect a certain amount of swelling and some discomfort, and Dr. Zamora will give you instructions on how to care for your arms at home as they heal.
 You will also be advised to avoid any heavy lifting or strenuous activity for a period of time, usually a few weeks.

 Will I Have Scars After Getting A Brachioplasty?

 The remaining scar from your brachioplasty will depend on several factors, including the amount of tissue that needed to be removed during your brachioplasty, the laxity of your skin, and your individual healing process.
 Dr. Zamora will review your incision options with you, but despite placing incisions in the most inconspicuous locations possible, some patients are left with a significant scar, but even those patients usually feel the trade off to attain truly sculpted and more youthful-looking arms is more than well worth it.

 Although initial improvements will be visible immediately, the full results of an arm lift will be seen in about three months, once your residual swelling has subsided.
 As your recovery progresses and your post-operative swelling diminishes you will begin to see the results of your brachioplasty.